-A criminal record contains information regarding a person's arrest, their charges, the results of any investigations, trial information and the outcome of their case.
+A criminal record contains information regarding a person's arrest, their charges and the results of any investigations, trial information and the outcome of their case.
 Any person arrested for a misdemeanor, felony, or federal offense may have a criminal record.
 Even if the case is dismissed or the individual is found not-guilty of the charges, a record of the case will still exist.
-Criminal records are kept by the police, the sheriff's department, the court, the prosecution's office and the Texas Department of Public Safety.
+Criminal records are kept by the police, the sheriff's department, the court, the prosecution's office and the Texas Department of Public Safety and other agencies.
 Information regarding your case is also stored in state and national databases.
 Criminal case information can also be accessed by employers, lenders, property owners, and schools when conducting background checks.
 These records may continue to exist until they are destroyed or sealed by court order.

 - They went to trial and were acquitted;

 - They were pardoned;

 - The charges were dismissed because of fraud, lack of probable cause, or similar circumstances; or

 - Unless it was a Class C Misdemeanor, there was no court ordered community supervision (probation); and

 Notice completing a "deferred adjudication" is not listed above.
 There is different procedure for people who have successfully completed a "deferred adudication", discussed below.

 Having your criminal record expunged can have a dramatic impact on your life and free you from the stigma of past legal proceedings.
 There is a great deal of misinformation on the internet by companies offering to "clear your record."
 Texas law is very clear about who is eligible for an expunction and who isn't.
 Additionally, many counties have their own policies and procedures about how expunctions are handled that an experienced lawyer will be familiar with to streamline and expedite the process to the extent possible.
 That is why you should contact a Houston criminal defense lawyer to find out about the local expunction process and whether or how your criminal record can be erased.